East India Company: Coat of arms

+The East India Company's later arms, granted in 1698, were:

 Merchant mark

-When the East India Company was chartered in 1600, it was still customary for individual merchants or members of companies such as the Company of Merchant Adventurers to have a distinguishing merchant's mark which often included the mystical "Sign of Four" and served as a trademark.
-The East India Company's merchant mark consisted of a "Sign of Four" atop a heart within which was a saltire between the lower arms of which were the initials "EIC".
+When the East India Company was chartered in 1600, it was still customary for individual merchants or members of companies such as the Company of Merchant Adventurers to have a distinguishing merchant's mark which often included the mystical Sign of Four and served as a trademark.
+The East India Company's merchant mark consisted of a Sign of Four atop a heart within which was a saltire between the lower arms of which were the initials "EIC".
 This mark was a central motif of the East India Company's coinage and forms the central emblem displayed on the Scinde Dawk postage stamps.

 Ships

 Ships of the East India Company were called East Indiamen or simply "Indiamen".
 Their names were sometimes prefixed with the initials "HCS", standing for "Honourable Company's Service" or "Honourable Company's Ship", such as HCS Vestal (1809) and HCS Intrepid (1780).

 During the French Revolutionary and Napoleonic Wars, the East India Company arranged for letters of marque for its vessels such as Lord Nelson.
 This was not so that they could carry cannon to fend off warships, privateers, and pirates on their voyages to India and China (that they could do without permission) but so that, should they have the opportunity to take a prize, they could do so without being guilty of piracy.
-Similarly, the Earl of Mornington, an East India Company packet ship of only six guns, also sailed under a letter of marque.
+Similarly, Earl of Mornington, an East India Company packet ship of only six guns, also sailed under a letter of marque.

 In addition, the company had its own navy, the Bombay Marine, equipped with warships such as Grappler.
 These vessels often accompanied vessels of the Royal Navy on expeditions, such as the Invasion of Java.